What is chickenpox?

 What causes Chicken Pox?

-Chickenpox is caused by the varicella-zoster virus (VZV).
-It is generally caused by the coming in contact with an infected person.
-The worst thing about Chickenpox is that it is contagious from two days before the blisters appear till the blisters crust over.
+Varicella-zoster virus (VZV) is a virus which causes Chickenpox.
+It is generally caused because of coming in contact with an infected person.
+Moreover, the worst thing about Chickenpox is that it is contagious from two days before the blisters appear till the blisters crust over.

 The virus can spread through :